Texas Education Agency: Texas Education Agency's Role with the Texas Education Freedom Accounts

+The Texas Education Freedom Accounts is a program that was created to give parents more options beyond public school.
+Starting the 2026-2027 school year, children who have applied and been accepted into the program will receive funds that can be used for private school tuition, homeschool expenses that apply under educational purposes, career- focused programs and even tutoring.
+There will also be certain criteria private schools must maintain in order for their school to be eligible for this program.
+The Texas Education Agency will establish the amount a family will qualify for.
+If the private school is not recognized by the Texas Private School Accreditation or an additional accrediting agency authorized by Texas Education Agency for at least 2 years, they will not be considered.
+Texas Comptroller of Public Accounts will be in charge of making sure all funds are being used accordingly.

 Curriculum controversies

 On November 7, 2007, Christine Comer resigned as the director of the science curriculum after more than nine years.
 Comer said that her resignation was a result of pressure from officials who claimed that she had given the appearance of criticizing the teaching of intelligent design.

 In 2009, the board received criticism from more than 50 scientific organizations over an attempt to weaken science standards on evolution.

 In October 2012, The Revisionaries, a documentary film about the re-election of the chairman of the Texas Board of Education Don McLeroy and the curriculum controversy, was released.
 In late January 2013, PBS's Independent Lens aired an abridged version the film.

 Texas House Speaker Joe Straus of San Antonio, Texas said that the government should "take a look" at the structure of the board and consider a nonpartisan or appointed board if the elected members are "not getting their job done and they're not pleasing the Legislature or the citizens, then we ought to take) a thorough look at what they are doing."
 In 2010, Al Jezeera stated that it was "drafting its own version of American history", including altering school textbooks to remove what it said was a "left-leaning bias" and making changes that are said to have "religious and racial overtones".

 In June 2024, Republican Lawmakers and others propose the idea of all elementary schools to adopt a curriculum of extensive biblical references in their classes.
 And there would be an additional $60 per student in additional funding.
 Then, in November 2024, the Texas Education Board voted and passed to allow new curriculum of Christian Values and add many biblical references and insert moral values into everyday teaching.
 Although it is not specifically required for school districts to implement teaching, they will gain additional funding from both federal and state level.